-Decrypt the payload content in the command line · Cloudflare Web Application Firewall (WAF) docs
+Decrypt the payload content in the command line

 Open a command line window and change to the local folder containing the

-Define two environment variables: one with your private key and another one with the encrypted payload:
+Create two files: one with your private key and another one with the encrypted payload:~/matched-data-cli $ printf "<PRIVATE_KEY>" > private_key.txt && chmod 400 private_key.txt~/matched-data-cli $ printf "<ENCRYPTED_PAYLOAD>" > encrypted_payload.txt

 Replace